 The solution: keep the number of menu blocks up to 7.
 That way you take advantage of free space, the categories are bigger and easier to reach on mobile devices, and the overall website doesn’t seem cluttered.

 If a header is not an option, you can put more blocks into the website footer section.
 For one, it’s bigger.
-Also, when user reaches the footer (i.e. he scrolled through the entire website) that means the level of interest he or she has is undeniably high.
+Also, when a user reaches the footer (i.e. he scrolled through the entire website) that means the level of interest he or she has is undeniably high.

-However, turning your footer section into complete chaos is not a right thing to do either.
+However, turning your footer section into complete chaos is not the right thing to do either.
 Otherwise, a client will struggle to do the most important actions – call, leave a message, or find the office address.

 The solution: in order to separate categories, put them into blocks with headings and subheadings.
-Add a larger heading to attract visitors’ attention to most important menu items and smaller subheadings to separate the categories that are of less significance.
+Add a larger heading to attract visitors’ attention to the most important menu items and smaller subheadings to separate the categories that are of less significance.

 We all want to be creative and stand out.
 It’s the whole point of website design for manufacturing companies.
-However, there are rules and guidelines that cannot to be tampered with.
+However, there are rules and guidelines that cannot be tampered with.
 Navigation is exactly the part of your website that should be somewhat conventional.

 Users often get confused when websites ignore basics – a search tab in the right top corner, the contact information in the footer, the main menu in the header.

 The solution: establish the structure of your website.
-You can take a look at competitors websites to ensure that users know where to look for a particular button.
+You can take a look at competitors’ websites to ensure that users know where to look for a particular button.

 Seven to ten years ago, it was cool to have a drop-down menu.
 These days, however, we’re simply tired of them.
 Messy drop-down menus might look like they save space – in reality, they are uncomfortable.